LukeShortCloud/rootpages/markdown/file_systems.md

 ### Network - Ceph - CephFS

 CephFS has been stable since the Ceph Jewel 10.2.0 release.
-This also now includes repair utilities, including fsck.
+This now includes repair utilities, including fsck.
 For clients, it is recommended to use a Linux kernel in the 4 series, or newer, to have the latest features and bug fixes for the file system.
 [1]

 Source: